- Siestas are short naps, often taken in the afternoon, that can offer various benefits for health and well-being.

 There are many benefits to incorporating a siesta into your daily routine.
 Short naps may help you feel more rested and finish your work day strong.

-Most adults need approximately seven to nine hours of sleep each night.
+Most adults need at least seven hours of sleep each night.
 However, activities such as work, commuting, and socializing have been shown to reduce the overall amount of time people spend asleep, resulting in a sleep debt.

 Sleep debt is the difference between how much sleep a person needs and how much they actually receive.
 Napping is one way to reduce your sleep debt and its negative impacts.
 For example, a 10-minute power nap during the day may be enough to help you fight fatigue and sleepiness for up to two hours after your nap.